 While you listen, imagine what it was like in this formerly ‘whites only’ landmarked apartment building when famous African Americans like Joe Louis, Count Basie, and Paul Robeson moved in.
 It’s easy, because nothing has really changed.
 Even the Tiffany leaded glass lobby ceiling remains, slowly falling apart.

-Ms Eliot exudes musicality and grace, playing from experience and understanding, outshining her accompanists, similar to the way Marian McPartland (NPR’s Piano Jazz) tastefully (and humbly) improvised with her famous guests.
+Ms Eliot exudes musicality and grace, her playing sourced in experience and understanding, outshining her accompanists, similar to the way Marian McPartland (NPR’s Piano Jazz) tastefully (and humbly) improvised with her famous guests.

 Last weekend I arrived a half hour late.
-Hurrying along 160th street, I could hear the trumpet sound wafting through the open window of her apartment, cracking the cold still air.
+Hurrying along 160th street, I heard the trumpet sound wafting through the open window of her apartment, cracking the cold still air.